Portunus segnis: Taxonomy

 Portunus segnis was first formally described in 1775 as Cancer segnis by the Swedish-speaking Finnish explorer, orientalist, naturalist, and an apostle of Carl Linnaeus Peter Forsskål with the type locality given as “Mari Rubro”, the Red Sea.
 It has been classified within the subgenus Portunus by some authorities.
 Until a review of the genus Portunus in 2010 P. segnis was considered to be a junior synonym of Portunus pelagicus.
 The specific name segnis means “slow”, “torpid”, “lazy”, “unenergetic”, “tardy” or “inactive”, and Forskål described it as proceeding slowly in water ("tarde procedit in aqua").

 Description

-Portunus segnis males have a dark olive green blue carapace marked with numerous pale white spots on espacially towards the rear and along the sides.
+Portunus segnis males have a dark olive green blue carapace marked with numerous pale white spots on especially towards the rear and along the sides.
 These spots typically do not join to create reticulated bands but if these bands are present then it is usually thinner in the closely related P. pelagicus.
 The females are similar to the males except that the tips of their legs are red with a brownish red tinge rather than being blue tinged with intense rusty red.
 The largest specimen recorded was an egg bearing female which measured 187.8 × 84.3 mm.